esrc-official/ESRC-Heart-SDK-Android/README.md

 ### (Optional) Step 4: Feed the ESRC Heart SDK

-Feed `OpenCV Mat` on the ESRC Heart SDK.
+Feed `Mat` on the ESRC Heart SDK.
 To the `feed()` method, pass the `Mat` image received using a camera in real-time.
 Please do it at 10 fps.
 You can skip this step if you follow Step 2: Bind the ESRC Fragment.

 ```java
 ESRC.feed(Mat);